userdocks/documentation/docs/pages/api/rest/tenants/post-tenant-checkout-sessions.md

 | X-CLIENT-ID    | `String` | `true` | **Only access to App** | `UUID` of the userdocks app   |

 #### HTTP Body:

+> Note: optional variables are marked with a `?` (questionmark) at the end.
+Do not include the questionmark in the request.

 A JSON object.